Standard Terms For The Supply Of Goods And/Or Services

 5.3.2 Installation of software in all cases remains the Customer’s responsibility; and

 5.3.4 The Company processes Personal Information in accordance with the Protection of Personal Information Act 4 of 2013 and the General Data Protection Regulation as described in the Company’s Privacy Statement.
-The Privacy Statement is available on the Jasco Website (jasco.co.za).
+The Privacy Statement is available on the Jasco Website (www.jasco.co.za).

-6. Delivery and Installation of Goods
+6. Delivery And Installation Of Goods

 6.2 The Company may deliver Goods forming the subject matter of Quotations in whatever quantities and on however many separate occasions as is agreed between the Parties.

 6.3 The Customer must take delivery of Goods when delivery is tendered by the Company and as agreed by the Parties.
-The Company does not guarantee delivery on any specific date, but will endeavour to give delivery on the dates stated on the Quotation.
+The Company does not guarantee delivery on any specific date, but will endeavour to effect delivery on the dates stated on the Quotation.
 The Company further acknowledges that time is of the essence.
 Notwithstanding any time or date for delivery stipulated by the Customer, the Company shall not be liable for any Losses arising from delays in delivery or failure to deliver for any reason whatsoever and neither shall such delay or failure entitle the Customer to terminate any Contract.

 6.4 The Customer must acknowledge the receipt of Goods of which it has taken delivery by means of signature on the delivery note accompanying the Goods.

-6.5 Subject to the warranty in clause 15, any complaint from the Customer in connection with the Goods including in respect of the quality, packaging, failure on delivery, damage in transit or short delivery must be received by the Company in writing within seven (7) days of delivery of the Goods.
+6.5 Subject to the warranty in clause 15, any complaint from the Customer in connection with the Goods, including in respect of the quality, packaging, failure on delivery, damage in transit or short delivery, must be received by the Company in writing within seven (7) days of delivery of the Goods.
 The Company will replace incorrect or damaged Goods, in respect of which notice is received within the seven (7) day period, at no extra charge.
-In the event that the Company has to procure new stock from its suppliers, it will replace incorrect or damaged Goods within seven (7) days from receipt of said stock at the Premises of the Company.
-The Customer will reimburse the
+In the event that the Company needs to procure new stock from its suppliers, it will replace incorrect or damaged Goods within seven (7) days from receipt of the stock at the Company’s premises.
+The Customer will reimburse the Company on demand for any expenses incurred and the cost of the replacement Goods if it is determined that the replacement Goods were not, in fact, required.

 6.6 Failing notification within seven (7) days, any Goods delivered by the Company to the Customer which are not subject to Acceptance in terms of clause 11 shall be deemed to conform to the description on the Quotation, and to have been delivered in the quantity specified on the Company’s delivery note, without damage of any nature.

-6.7 The Company shall, provided it deems it appropriate and at the Customer’s request
+6.7 The Company shall, provided it deems it appropriate and at the Customer’s request and expense (unless otherwise agreed in writing), deliver and install the goods at the Customer’s premises.

-6.8 The Customer shall, at its own expense, prepare its premises in accordance with the
+6.8 The Customer shall, at its own expense, prepare its premises in accordance with the Company’s installation instructions and procedures, and such preparation shall be completed at least 72 hours prior to the delivery date.

 6.10 The Customer shall render every assistance necessary and ensure access as may be reasonably required to enable the Company to effect a speedy installation.
 Installed Goods are subject to Acceptance in terms of clause 12.